 These ABCD publications are developed by the ABCD Institute, as well as individuals and groups within their network.
 Many are available for free download by clicking on the document title.

-This four-part resource kit, entitled Shifting Focus: Alternative Pathways for Communities and Economies, details the community partnering process used by the Latrobe City Council and Monash University, in Australia which involved working hand-in-hand with people who have been marginalized and assisting them to build community-based projects.
-The kit includes documented examples of how positives can be found in negative situations, and can assist communities to establish micro-economic communities within their local area using people as their major resource
+This four-part resource kit details the community partnering process used by the Latrobe City Council and Monash University in Australia who worked with people who have been marginalized and helped them build community-based projects.

 —Vickie Cammack, Canadian Social Innovator and co-founder of PLAN